Computer model locks in Bills vs. Steelers picks, score prediction, SGP for NFL Week 13

 Josh Allen and the Buffalo Bills visit Aaron Rodgers and the Pittsburgh Steelers in Week 13 of the NFL season.
 Buffalo (7-4) suffered a setback against the Houston Texans on Thursday Night Football last week, while Pittsburgh (6-5) was defeated by the Chicago Bears with Rodgers sidelined with a wrist injury.
 The veteran signal-caller is going to return against the Bills.

 Kickoff from Acrisure Stadium is set for 4:25 p.m.
 ET on CBS and Paramount+.
-The Bills are 3.5-point favorites, according to the latest Bills vs. Steelers odds.
-The over/under for total points scored is 44.5.
-Before making any Bills vs. Steelers picks, make sure you check out the NFL picks from the SportsLine Projection Model.
+The Bills are three-point favorites, according to the latest Bills vs. Steelers odds.
+The over/under for total points scored is 45.5.
+Before making any Steelers vs. Bills picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Bills vs. Steelers at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: